Blaqadonis/human_action_recognition_app/README.md

 ## Downloading the data:

 The data is quite heavy hence the link.
-Click the link to begin download of the zip file.
+Click the link below to begin download of the zip file.
 Extract all contents of zip file in your local directory.

  [Click Here.](https://dphi-live.s3.eu-west-1.amazonaws.com/dataset/Human+Action+Recognition-20220526T101201Z-001.zip)